 The Leeward Community College Library is committed to making its services accessible to all users, including those with sensory or mobility disabilities.
 We strive to make sure our website complies with the Web Content Accessibility Guidelines 2.0 Level AA criteria.

-The informational content of infographics are presented as text in web pages that accompany the graphics.
+The informational content of complex graphic images are presented as text in web pages that accompany the graphics.
 A link to the alternative text page is located right below each infographic image.